Our Place Summer Sale: Save Big on the Always Pan and Perfect Pot

-Our Place's Competing Amazon Prime Day Sale: Save Big on the Always Pan and Perfect Pot
+Our Place's Summer Sale 2022: Save Big on the Always Pan, Perfect Pot, & More Now

-Right now, Our Place is holding an Amazon Prime Day competing sale with can't-miss deals on the Always Pan, Perfect Pot, and more kitchen upgrades.
-For one week only until Tuesday, July 19, you can take 20% off sitewide, no promo code necessary.
+Right now, Our Place is holding its Summer Sale 2022 with can't-miss deals on the popular Always Pan, Perfect Pot, and more kitchen upgrades.
+From now until Tuesday, July 19, you can take 20% off sitewide on stylish cooking essentials including Selena Gomez's kitchenware collection.
 It's no secret that a sale like this is a rare occasion.
 The internet-famous cookware is known to sell out in seconds, especially in trendy colors like lavender and the new Acid green.

 Designed to replace your fry pan, saute pan, steamer, skillet, saucier, saucepan, non-stick pan, spatula, and spoon rest.
 This perfect-sized essential pan is sure to have you cook up just about anything in one pan.

-If you're on the hunt for an amazing Mother's Day gift this year, the Home Cook Duo is currently on sale for $65 off.
+If you're on the hunt for the perfect gift for a friend or for yourself, the Home Cook Duo is currently on sale for $65 off.
 The Home Cook Duo pairs the viral Always Pan with the Perfect Pot, so you can cook a complete meal.

 With this Our Place bundle, you have everything you need for a family dinner with this set.
 Did we mention that the 4 plates included in this bundle are hand-painted?